The best new Netflix UK series, films, and documentaries to binge in February 2019, courtesy of Secret London.

-Winter arrives, and the urge to stay in and watch TV gets ever stronger.
-Here’s the best of what to watch on Netflix UK this December, as well as some winners available now.
-Plus, a tantalising glimpse at what lies in store in 2019.
+New year, new you – maybe not for your TV habits, though.
+Here’s the best of what to watch on Netflix UK this February, as well as some winners available now.
+Plus, a tantalising glimpse at what lies in store further into 2019.

 They’re already here, so check ’em out!